-Your AdSense submission is stuck on “Site needs review,” or you got a rejection that says “your site doesn’t meet our policies — necessary policies are missing.”
-The most common cause that fits this wording: the privacy policy is missing, or exists but doesn’t say what AdSense’s content policies require.
-Boilerplate “we don’t collect any data” doesn’t pass anymore — AdSense’s reviewers literally search the page for keywords like “third-party,” “cookies,” “Google,” and “personalized advertising.”
+Your AdSense Sites status shows “Needs Attention” (or it’s stuck on “Getting Ready”), and the rejection reads something like “your site doesn’t meet our policies — necessary policies are missing.”
+The most common cause that fits this wording: the privacy policy is missing, or exists but doesn’t say what AdSense’s program policies and required content require.
+A boilerplate “we don’t collect any data” line doesn’t pass — AdSense reviewers (and Google’s automated crawler) look for the specific terms “third-party,” “cookies,” “Google,” and “personalized advertising” on the page.

-This page covers what an AdSense-passing privacy policy contains in 2026, and the specific traps that trip up indie sites.
+This page covers exactly what an AdSense-passing privacy policy contains as of June 2026, the verbatim language Google asks for, and the specific traps that trip up indie sites.

 Common causes